It's in a "public beta" state! Backwards-incompatible changes are still possible!

 is extended.
 So, in theory, it may stay alive forever.

-Here we are requesting all the mails for a specific session.
+Here we are requesting all (up to 100) mails for a specific session.

 query {